- diclofenac diethylammonium

 • The use in children and adolescents aged less than 14 years is contraindicated.

-The possibility of systemic adverse events from application of Voltarol Emulgel cannot be excluded if the preparation is used on large areas of skin and over a prolonged period (see the product information on systemic forms of diclofenac).
+The possibility of experiencing systemic adverse events (those associated with the use of systemic forms of diclofenac) from application of Voltarol Emulgel cannot be excluded if the preparation is used at higher dosage/large amounts over large areas of skin and over a prolonged period (see the product information on systemic forms of diclofenac e.g. oral or injection for systemic adverse reactions).

-Voltarol Emulgel contains propylene glycol, which may cause mild, localised skin irritation in some people.
+Voltarol Emulgel contains propylene glycol and benzyl benzoate, which may cause mild, localised skin irritation in some people.

 Voltarol Emulgel should be applied only to intact, non-diseased skin and not to skin wounds or open injuries.
 It should not be allowed to come into contact with the eyes or mucous membranes, and should not be ingested.